ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### What do school fees cover?

+#### Training Phase

-The training phase fee covers lectures, main meals, accommodation, and necessary transportation expenses during the phase.
+The training phase fee covers lectures, main meals (besides weekends), accommodation, and necessary transportation expenses during the phase.

+Personal expenses, weekend lunches, and airfare to and from Japan are not included in published training phase fees.

+#### Outreach Phase

 The outreach phase fee varies according to the cost of living in the nation where it occurs.
+This generally covers flights to and from overseas locations, main meals, accommodation, and necessary transportation expenses during the phase.

-Personal expenses, visa fees, vaccinations, airfares, and airport taxes are not included in published Training Phase prices.
+Personal expenses and any vaccination costs are not included in published outreach phase fees.

 ### How do I pay?